riverscuomo/gspreader/README.md

-I published it pypi.
-Crazy.
-Note:
-you have to pass the creds for pypi poetry publish --username --password
+To publish to PyPi you have to pass the creds for pypi poetry publish --username --password
 # GSPREADER
 ## DESCRIPTION